substantiv

 verb

-experience or feel or submit to"Take a test"
+experience or feel or submit to

 "Take the plunge"